oracle-livelabs/apex/movies-lab/10-vector-search/movies-vector-search.md

     !["enter system prompt"](images/icon-display.png "")

-## Task 5: Create an Oracle Vector Search Page
+## Task 6: Create an Oracle Vector Search Page

-In this task, you will create a Vector Search Page to search across your Products.
+In this task, you will create a Vector Search Page to search across popular movies.

 1. From your Search Configurations Page, click **App xxx**.